 By Will Hillenbrand

 This story about Mole trying to wake up hibernating Bear reminds me of my mother trying to get me out of bed in high school!
-This will be an entertaining story to read aloud to preschoolers, with plenty of repetition and sensory words to engage them.
+Spring is Here will be an entertaining story to read aloud to preschoolers, with plenty of repetition and sensory words to engage them.

 The Honeybee draws children in with questions and rhymes, making the story both entertaining and educational.
 Learning to see the world from a bee’s perspective makes them a little less scary and a lot more awe-inspiring.
 Side note: I want to frame some of Isabelle Arsenault’s cheerful illustrations to hang in my house!